-If the resulting NB and NBCR exceed zero, the mitigation scenario is considered cost effective.
+123 If the resulting NB and NBCR exceed zero, the mitigation scenario is considered cost 124 effective.
 The scenario with the highest NB represents the economically optimal option.

-However, NBCR is used as a deciding factor when multiple alternatives have equal NBs.
-The methodology consists of the following steps: (i) determine the cost of freeboard construction, (ii) calculate NFIP premiums, (iii) calculate AAL and allocate to owner or NFIP, and (iv) conduct the BCA.
+125 However, NBCR is used as a deciding factor when multiple alternatives have equal NBs.
+The the BCA.

+126 methodology consists of the following steps: (i) determine the cost of freeboard construction, (ii)

+127 calculate NFIP premiums, (iii) calculate AAL and allocate to owner or NFIP, and (iv) conduct

-2.1 Expected Costs
+129 2.1 Expected Costs

-The financial benefit of adding freeboard is evaluated through consideration of construction cost, flood insurance premiums, and AAL.
-Costs are divided into two classes: one-time upfront cost and recurring costs that is expected to recur regularly during the analysis timeframe.
+130 The financial benefit of adding freeboard is evaluated through consideration of 131 construction cost, flood insurance premiums, and AAL.
+Costs are divided into two classes: one- 132 time upfront cost and recurring costs that is expected to recur regularly during the analysis 133 timeframe.
 One-time cost represents the cost of freeboard when it is paid "upfront."
-The recurring costs are the cost of freeboard built into the mortgage, flood premium, and the expected AAL.
+The 134 recurring costs are the cost of freeboard built into the mortgage, flood premium, and the expected 135 AAL.
 All recurring costs are estimated on annualized bases.
-While cost of freeboard construction and flood premiums are considered owner's costs, the expected AAL is assessed to determine the proportions allocated to the owner and the NFIP.

-2.1.1 Cost of Freeboard Construction

-The cost of additional increase in elevation is calculated and applied to the LCBCA.
+While cost of freeboard construction 136 and flood premiums are considered owner's costs, the expected AAL is assessed to determine the 137 proportions allocated to the owner and the NFIP.
+138 2.1.1 Cost of Freeboard Construction 138 139 2.1.1 Cost of Freeboard Construction The cost of additional increase in elevation is calculated and applied to the LCBCA.
+139 The cost of additional increase in elevation is calculated and applied to the LCBCA.
+139 140 The cost of additional increase in elevation is calculated and applied to the LCBCA.
 Freeboard cost is estimated as a percentage of the total construction cost.
-FEMA (2008) reports the cost of each freeboard increment as a range of percentage estimates of total construction cost; however, this study uses the upper limit for each freeboard increment to provide a conservative estimate of total cost (Table 1).
-Freeboard costs are provided in one-foot increments above BFE up to four feet, with half-foot increments being the average of the adjacent whole-foot costs.
+FEMA (2008) reports 139 140 141 The cost of additional increase in elevation is calculated and applied to the LCBCA.
+Freeboard cost is estimated as a percentage of the total construction cost.
+FEMA (2008) reports the cost of each freeboard increment as a range of percentage estimates of total construction cost; 139 140 141 142 The cost of additional increase in elevation is calculated and applied to the LCBCA.
+Freeboard cost is estimated as a percentage of the total construction cost.
+FEMA (2008) reports the cost of each freeboard increment as a range of percentage estimates of total construction cost; however, this study uses the upper limit for each freeboard increment to provide a conservative

-Table 1.
-Upper Limit of Mean Cost of Construction Increase (%), by FEMA Flood Zone and Freeboard (FEMA 2008).
+146 Table 1.
+Upper Limit of Mean Cost of Construction Increase (%), by FEMA Flood Zone and147 Freeboard (FEMA 2008).

-Freeboard Coastal A-
+Freeboard A 77 Coastal A- W 7

 (ft.)
 A-Zone Zone V-Zone

 BFE + 1 2.3 3.9 1.8

 BFE + 2 4.5 4.8 3.6

 BFE + 3 6.8 6.1 5.4

 BFE + 4 9.1 8.1 7.2

-Upfront freeboard cost depends only on the building's construction replacement cost and is expressed as a percentage of the building value (BV; i.e., building's construction replacement

-- cost).
-To obtain the upfront construction cost of each freeboard scenario $C{U_I}$ , the percentage of - increase in construction cost associated with each freeboard scenario (I) provided in Table 1 - 154 $(F_I)$ is multiplied by the building's value at BFE $(BV{BFE})$ , or
+Upfront freeboard cost depends only on the building's construction replacement cost and is expressed as a percentage of the building value (BV; i.e., building's construction replacement cost).
+To obtain the upfront construction cost of each freeboard scenario C{U_I} , the percentage of increase in construction cost associated with each freeboard scenario (I) provided in Table 1 (F_I) is multiplied by the building's value at BFE (BV{RFE}), or

-$$C{U_I} = F_I \times BV{BFE} \tag{1}$$
+$$155 \quad C{U_I} = F_I \times BV{BFE} \tag{1}$$